 - were falsely accused.

 People often commit robbery while wearing a mask, hat, or some other disguise.
 This means that “victims” do not always get a clear look at the offender in robbery cases.
-It is always a defense, then, for defendants to show that a “victim” identified them as a suspect by mistake.
+It is always a defense, then, to show that a “victim” identified you as a suspect by mistake.

 Recall that robbery is a distinct crime set forth in Penal Code 211 PC.
 The crime also has several elements that a prosecutor must prove, beyond a reasonable doubt, to secure a robbery conviction.
-Therefore, defendants can challenge a first-degree robbery charge by showing that they did not commit some underlying robbery.
+Therefore, you can challenge a first-degree robbery charge by showing that you did not commit some underlying robbery.

 Sometimes people falsely accuse others of this crime.
 For example, they may do so in order to prove their own innocence or cover up some wrongdoing.
-This means that defendants can always challenge a charge by showing that they were unjustly blamed.
+This means that you can always challenge a charge by showing that you were unjustly blamed.

 Penal Code 213 is the California statute that sets forth the penalties for the robbery of any person.